The Birth of the American 12-string Guitar

 There

-is some mention (Simmons,
+been some mention (Simmons,

-specifically an instrument by Rene Grunewald, which is the key to our
+specifically, an instrument by Rene Grunewald, which is the key to our

 puzzle.
 Michael shows a